below/HelloSilicon/README.md

 % as -Q -arch arm64
 /usr/bin/as: can't specifiy -Q with -arch arm64
 ```
-Thus, the GNU assembler syntax is not an option for Darwin, and the code will have to be adjusted for the Clang assembler syntax.
+Thus, the GNU assembler syntax is not an option, and the code will have to be adjusted for the Clang assembler syntax.

 Likewise, while there is a `gcc` command on macOS, this simply calls the Clang C-compiler.
 For transparancy, all calls to `gcc` will be replaced with `clang`.